 While in Denmark, I once found yuca (cassava) and decided to treat our family to the delicious arepitas de yuca.
 But lo and behold, the joy was short-lived because I could not find aniseed anywhere in the small town we were visiting.
 Despite my husband’s encouragement, and his insisting that he could not taste the difference, the arepitas were not the same without aniseed.

-Each cuisine has its own distinctive combination of spices that gives it its signature flavor.
-The Dominican gastronomy is no different.
+Each cuisine has its own distinctive combination of spices, and the Dominican gastronomy is no different.
 So, what’s in (or should be) in the Dominican cook’s pantry?
 Let’s see: